 Prince Harry and Meghan Markle are further asserting their independence as a couple and distancing themselves from Prince William and Kate Middleton in a significant way.
-The new parents are reportedly separating from the foursome's joint charity, the Royal Foundation, in an effort to focus on their own philanthropic endeavors, a source told U.K.'s The Sun.
+The new parents are have officially separated from the foursome's joint charity, the Royal Foundation, in an effort to focus on their own philanthropic endeavors.

 The move may be in direct response to an ongoing rumored feud between the two royal couples.
-"Certainly the animosity over status, money, and Meghan meant that the split in their joint households had to be brought forward much more quickly than anticipated, so perhaps it was inevitable that their joint charity has to be split, too," the insider said.
+"Certainly the animosity over status, money, and Meghan meant that the split in their joint households had to be brought forward much more quickly than anticipated, so perhaps it was inevitable that their joint charity has to be split, too," an insider previously told The Sun.
 "Meghan and Harry want to do things differently to William and Kate.
 William is the future king and so is sometimes restricted in what he can do."

 The source also noted that the separation isn't all negative, and Harry and William's relationship "has vastly improved since their working lives have separated."